What are digestive disorders?

 When you have a leaky gut, not only do oversized, undigested food particles enter the bloodstream but so do bacteria, viruses, fungi, and parasites.
 When this happens, an alarm goes off in the immune system, which builds antibodies against these foreign molecules.
 This leads to a vicious cycle of allergic and autoimmune responses.
 Every time someone with a leaky gut eats something, there is a lot of stress on their body.
 The longer this leaky gut and incomplete digestion exist, the less the body's systems are able to function correctly.
 If you suspect that you have a digestive disorder, we recommend that you see a physician.

-Symptoms of a digestive disorder
+What Are the Symptoms of a digestive disorder?

 What are the signs of a leaky gut?
 Issues with digestion — such as excessive gas, bloating, recurrent diarrhea, and irritable bowel syndrome — might be signs of a leaky gut.
 However, the following might also indicate a digestive disorder: